innomotics/brand-experience/readme.md

 After cloning the repo
-1. run npm init in the root directory
+1. run npm install in the root directory
-2. build with lerna run build
+3. build with lerna run build (migth need to install lerna package globally)
-3. publish with lerna publish --no-private
+4. publish with lerna publish --no-private

 Notes: